-Oleg Todua is a dual-qualified local partner in the White & Case Dispute Resolution Practice, admitted in England & Wales and Russia.
+Oleg Todua is a dual-qualified partner in the White & Case Dispute Resolution Practice, admitted in England & Wales and Russia.
 He focuses on international arbitration and commercial litigation.
-Oleg has advised on a number of complex international disputes involving various jurisdictions and has had experience in arbitrations conducted under the auspices of leading arbitration institutions, in particular in the Middle East.
+He has advised on a number of complex international disputes involving various jurisdictions and has had experience in arbitrations conducted under the auspices of leading arbitration institutions, in particular in the Middle East.

-Oleg has been named a "rising star" in the field of arbitration by The Legal 500, is included in the Arbitration Future Leaders list by Who's Who Legal, and is recognised as one of Russia’s Top Young Arbitration Practitioners (Russian Arbitration Association 40 Awards for 2016, 2018 and 2019).
+Oleg has been named a "rising star" in the field of arbitration by The Legal 500, is included in the Arbitration Future Leaders list by Who's Who Legal, and is recognised as one of Russia's Top Young Arbitration Practitioners (Russian Arbitration Association 40 Awards for 2016, 2018 and 2019).

 Representation of the Russian Federation in a multi-billion dollar investment treaty claim commenced by a high-profile individual under the UNCITRAL rules.

 Representation of the Republic of Belarus in an investment treaty claim commenced by Delta Belarus Holding BV under the ICSID Rules in connection with the revocation of Delta Bank's licence; (ii) Grand Express under the ICSID Additional Facility Rules in connection with insolvency of a railcar producing plant and (iii) two Lithuanian entities in connection with a construction project.

 Representation of the Russian Federation in the resistance of the enforcement of the +US$50 billion Yukos investment treaty arbitration award, the largest award in the history of arbitration.